 From World Health Organization (2011).
 WHO Gender Responsive Assessment Scale.
 Available from: https:// www.who.int/gender/mainstreaming/GMH_Participant_GenderAssessmentScale.pdf [Accessed: 9 February 2019].

-Leave generally available to mothers, designed to protect the health of the new mother and child, taken before, during and immediately after childbirth.
+Leave generally available to mothers, designed to protect the health of the new mother and child, taken before, during and immediately after childbirth or adoption.

 Leave available equally to mothers and fathers, as: (i) a non-transferable individual right (i.e. both parents have an entitlement to an equal amount of leave); (ii) an individual right that can be transferred to the other parent; or (iii) a family right that parents can divide between themselves as they choose (shared parental leave).
 May be available to both partners in same-sex relationships in some countries.